Tom Wiesner

 Thomas N. Wiesner (February 28, 1939 – June 25, 2002), also known by his nickname "Big Dog", was an American politician and businessman.
 Wiesner initially played football for the Wisconsin Badgers from 1958 to 1960, before moving to Las Vegas in 1963.
 Seven years later, at the age of 31, he became the youngest person to be elected to the Clark County Commission.
 Wiesner served two terms before losing re-election in 1978.
 Wiesner was also an owner of the Marina Hotel, which later became the MGM Grand resort.

 In 1986, Wiesner was elected as Nevada's Republican National Committeeman, a position he held until his death.
 In 1996, Wiesner was also elected to the Nevada State Higher Education System Board of Regents.
 Wiesner also founded Big Dog's Hospitality Group, a local chain of restaurant-bar-casino properties.
 Wiesner was inducted into the Southern Nevada Hall of Sports Fame in 2000, and later died of leukemia in 2002.
 He was posthumously inducted into the UW Athletic Hall of Fame in 2008.

 Early life

 Wiesner was born in Wausau, Wisconsin, on February 28, 1939.
-He was the son of Frank Wiesner, and had six brothers.
+He was the son of Frank and Elizabeth Wiesner, and had six brothers.
 In 1944, the family relocated to Neenah, Wisconsin, near Lake Winnebago.
 Wiesner graduated from Neenah High School in 1957.